Currently, Dr. Kaya and his team have completed over 300 stem cell transplants.

 Cancer Care Northwest is a regional leader in stem cell transplantation.

-Our very own Dr. Hakan Kaya is director of the Inland Northwest Myeloma/Lymphoma and Transplant Program, a collaboration between Cancer Care Northwest, Providence Sacred Heart Medical Center and the Inland Northwest Blood Center.
+Our very own Dr. Hakan Kaya is director of the Inland Northwest Myeloma/Lymphoma and Transplant Program, a collaboration between Cancer Care Northwest, Providence Sacred Heart Medical Center and Vitalant Blood Center.

 Dr. Kaya is the region’s only physician who has completed a formal stem cell transplantation fellowship.
 Prior to joining Cancer Care Northwest, he worked at a center in North Carolina (Comprehensive Cancer Center of Wake Forest University) for three years, where he gained significant experience in all aspects of stem cell transplantation.